orey/stuff/config/Python/README.md

 ### Warning about installations on Windows

-Even if you installed the portable version of Python, you will not be able to change the installation from directory.
+Even if you installed previously the portable version of Python, you will not be able to change the installation from the initial directory to another.
 If you try to copy your `Python` folder in another place on your hard drive, that will not work.
 You have to redo the process.

 ## Troubleshooting